GowthamManivelan/elastic-search-migrator/README.md

 We all as a solutions architects encounter Elastic Search Index every single day.
 But there isn't a seamless process/tools that makes the elastic search to atlas search index.
 Much like our beloved Relational Migrator.
 We call this our Search Migrator.
 It is a RAG archiecture powered by GPT4 model.
 The ecommerce website would then leverage these indexes to modernize the application using Atlas Search.

-Also we wanted to go geek so added an autonomous robot delivery service to fullfill the orders placed using machine learning services.
+NOT JUST THAT.
+We wanted to add a physical dimension to the world of MongoDB and introduced a fully autonomous VIAM ROVER that leverages MongoDB TimeSeries Collection that can perform delivery service of the order placed in ecommerce site using sesors and machine learning services.

 # Detailed Application Overview